lhykvn-dev/ghash_par/README.md

 # Bit-parallel, Block-parallel GHASH for AES-GCM
 Authentication is a potential performance bottleneck for AES-GCM due to the sequential structure between GHASH blocks, and the GF2 multiplication in each block.
 A block parallel method is proposed to break the sequential dependency between GHASH blocks, and a bit parallel method is proposed to speed up the GF2 multiplication.
-While both methods are independent, implementing both together yields a fully parallelized design of scalable XOR-AND operations.
+While both methods are independent, implementing both together yields a fully parallelized design of scalable constant time XOR-AND operations.

 The bit parallel method is implemented in RTL and synthesized at 450 MHz for `xcku5p-ffvb676-2-e` Kintex Ultrascale+ FPGA, achieving 57.6 Gbps throughput, 2.22 ns latency and with a CLB LUT utilization of 7362 (3.39%).
 With block parallelism, throughput and utilization scale linearly, with minimal latency cost.